21amichalek/finalproject/README.md

 Summary of Behavior
 -------------------
 The integrated entertainment system is the future of party entertainment!
-Lighting and music are brought together in an all-in-one personalizable system.
+Lighting and music are brought together in an all-in-one, personalizable system.
 This system allows for party customization through the use of multiple party modes.
 The modes will be chosen by the user and can be further customized to fit the specific vibe of the party.
 The user can personalize the party by choosing different colored lights, strobe intensity, and sounds.
 If the party needs to be paused for any reason, there is a single input that stops all activities.

 The three different party modes are chosen through the serial monitor.
-The use can select from the following options by pressing the corresponding number key on their computer keyboard:
+The user can select from the following options by pressing the corresponding number key on their computer keyboard:
 #### Mode 1: Chill ----- single colored lighting
 #### Mode 2: Party ----- slow flashing multiple colored lighting
 #### Mode 3: Rave ------- fast flashing multiple colored lighting and music

-Once the mode has been chosen, the user can further customize the party by selecting keys on the matrix keypad to select colors of lighting and songs when applicable.
+Once the mode has been chosen, the user can further customize the party by selecting keys on the matrix keypad to select colors of lighting and songs, when applicable.
 Each key on the keypad corresponds with a color of lighting or song.
-The comphehensive instructions of this correpsondance can be read through the serial monitor.
+The comprehensive instructions of this corresponence can be read through the serial monitor.

 To stop all party performances, the user can use their hand to inhibit light on the LDR sensor.
 All lighting and music will turn off.
-When the user wants to resume the party, they can release their hand and the party will resume.
+When the user wants to resume the party, they can release their hand, and the party will resume.

 Code Modules
 ------------